Primary Care Jobs: 6 Options for Your Career

 It’s valuable for patients for its convenience, and it can be convenient for you, too – you can see patients from anywhere with an internet connection.
 And it can be valuable for doctors who don’t mind delivering care virtually.

-However, like urgent care and hospital work, online care makes it challenging to establish a relationship with patients can be challenging, and some health issues are just better managed in person.
+However, like urgent care and hospital work, online care makes it challenging to establish a relationship with patients, and some health issues are better managed in person.

 Primary care physicians are critical to our nation’s health.
 However, there is already a shortage of physicians, and it’s only expected to increase in the coming years.
 That’s why it’s so important to find the right fit for you.